Send with SMTP API

 In the SMTPeter dashboard you can create multiple SMTP logins.
 You can for example create a login for which the "inlinecss" feature is enabled, and one for which it is disabled.
 When you connect to the SMTP API, you simply pick a login/password combination that has the features you need.

-The alternative method to enable or disable features is by adding special MIME-headers to your email.
+The alternative method to enable or disable features is by adding special MIME-headers to your email or send through the REST API.